hsinnan75/GSAlign/README.md

 -idy set the minimal sequnce identity [70]

--one set one on one aligment mode [false]
+-one set one on one aligment mode [false] (This option forces the query sequence is only allowed to be aligned at most one position).

 -unique Only output unique alignment [false]